 The predominantly timber construction allows for a very low impact and low energy building.

 Studio Bark incorporated best practice environmental strategies throughout the building: the use of ‘fabric-first’ detailing, natural ventilation, and passive solar gains.
 Controlled openings to the south with heavy-weight floor and surface finishes, effectively stores warmth from passive solar gains.
 These get released slowly during the cooler parts of the day/night.
 The narrow plan with high-level openings makes the most of natural cross and stack ventilation, lessening the risk of overheating in the summer months.
-Heat is supplied through the use of a biomass boiler – locally sourced timber suppliers feed the boiler together with the additional power through photo-voltaic panels which are hidden on the roof.
+Heat is supplied via direct-electric underfloor heating, with the electricity need partly met by photovoltaic panels hidden on the roof.

 U-Build self-build construction system